dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/designer/relationships.md

 author: divega
 ms.date: 10/23/2016
 ms.assetid: 402fe960-754b-470f-976b-e5de3e9986b5
+uid: ef6/modeling/designer/relationships
 ---
 # Relationships - EF Designer
 > [!NOTE]
 > This page provides information about setting up relationships in your model using the EF Designer.
-For general information about relationships in EF and how to access and manipulate data using relationships, see [Relationships & Navigation Properties](~/ef6/fundamentals/relationships.md).
+For general information about relationships in EF and how to access and manipulate data using relationships, see [Relationships & Navigation Properties](xref:ef6/fundamentals/relationships).

 Associations define relationships between entity types in a model.
 This topic shows how to map associations with the Entity Framework Designer (EF Designer).
 The following image shows the main windows that are used when working with the EF Designer.